zenialexandre/lotus/tutorial/README.md

 ```

 Now just run the following command on your prompt targetting your root folder. <br>
-You may notice that the assets directory will be automatically created, with it wasn't before.
+You may notice that the assets directory will be automatically created if it wasn't before.

 ```rust
 cargo run